 High In Omega 6 Polyunsaturated Fats

-Soy is very high in Omega 6 fats, which causes inflammation, insulin resistance, and weight gain.
+Soy is very high in Omega 6 fats, which causes a bad inflammatory response, insulin resistance, and weight gain.
 Thus, never eat soybean oil.

 High In Phytates